tingli-codefun/Mastering-System-Design/doc/chapterone/shortUrl.md

 #### 1. URL Shortening:

 - Users can input a long URL and receive a shortened URL in return.
-- The system should generate a unique, short alias for each long URL.
+- The system should generate a **unique**, short alias for each long URL.
-- Restful APIs for programmatic URL shortening and management.
+- **Restful APIs** for programmatic URL shortening and management.

 #### 2. URL Redirection: